Mirko Medić: Managerial career

 After his retirement, he was appointed head coach along with Uroš Stamatović for Serbia in 2016.
 In his first season as manager, he led the team to their second championship by defeating Hamilton City.
 In 2021, he was named the head coach for league rivals Scarborough SC.
 In his debut season with Scarborough, he led the team to the ProSound Cup final but was defeated by FC Vorkuta in a penalty shootout.
 He also successfully led Scarborough to a CSL Championship by defeating Vorkuta in the playoffs.

 Medić re-signed with Scarborough for the 2022 season.
-He led Scarborough to an undefeated streak of 17 matches which stemmed from the previous season.
+He led Scarborough to an undefeated streak of 17 matches that stemmed from the previous season.
 Under his helm, the club secured a playoff berth by finishing third in the standings.
 In the preliminary round of the postseason, the eastern Toronto side defeated BGH City.
-Further success was followed in the second round where Scarborough reached the championship final for the sixth consecutive time as they defeated York Region Shooters.
-In the championship match, the rebranded Vorkuta known as FC Continentals defeated Scarborough.
+Further success followed in the second round, where Scarborough reached the championship final for the sixth consecutive time as they defeated York Region Shooters.
+In the championship match, the rebranded Vorkuta, known as FC Continentals, defeated Scarborough.